yaqwsx/KiKit/README.md

 or if you need to prepare custom panelization script (e.g., multi-design panels, panels with specific arrangement), you can consider hiring me to do the job.
 Just reach out to me via e-mail and we can discuss further details.

-## How To Use It CI?

-To use KiKit in CI (e.g., Travis) you can use prepared Docker image `yaqwsx/kikit`.
-Also see [example `.travis.yml`](https://github.com/RoboticsBrno/RB0002-BatteryPack/blob/master/.travis.yml).